anhaidgroup/py_cluster4em/README.md

 * output_liberal.json, output_conservative.json: File names to store the output of liberal and conservative approaches respectively.

 ## Types of clustering approaches supported:
-All clustering approaches assume a graph representation of matches where nodes are the different ids and the labelled edges represent a match between the two with a certain score(label).
+All clustering approaches assume a graph representation of matches where nodes are the different ids and the labelled edges represent a match between the two with a certain score.

 1. Liberal Clustering: Generates the clusters out of the connected components in the matches graph.